Anthoni227/Stroke_Prediction/README.md

 # Stroke Prediction Project

 ## Overview
-This project predicts stroke likelihood based on various health and lifestyle factors using machine learning models.
+This project predicts the likelihood of a stroke based on various health and lifestyle factors using machine learning models.
 Identifying stroke risk early enables preventive measures to improve healthcare outcomes.

-## Models and Performance
+## Model Performance

-Below is a summary of each model's performance metrics, with **Random Forest Classifier** emerging as the top performer.
+Below is a summary of each model's performance metrics.
+The **Random Forest Classifier** emerged as the top performer.

-### Model Performance Table

 | **Model**                | **Accuracy** | **Precision** | **Recall** | **F1 Score** |
 |--------------------------|--------------|---------------|------------|--------------|